simonefrisco/data-engineering-zoomcamp-final-project/README.md

 - Postgres Configuration

-For simplicity I do not create a rds instance but I use the local postgres instance provided by the docker-compose file.
+For simplicity I do not create a rds instance but I use the local postgres service provided by the docker-compose file.

-# 3) Setup Kestra Istance
+# 3) Setup Kestra

+## 3.1 Setup Kaggle Auth

+In order to fetch the dataset using the Kaggle Public API we need the auth .json file:
+- Just click on the generate token button at your [kaggle profile page](https://www.kaggle.com/settings/account)
+- Move the downloaded json file in the folder ./kestra_prod/config/kaggle.json

 In order to sync the Deployed Kestra Istance with our repo, the simplest way is with [git.Sync](https://kestra.io/plugins/plugin-git/tasks/io.kestra.plugin.git.sync)